AdaptiveIntelligenceCircle/Join-AIC/README.md

-# join-AIC — Onboarding & Community Hub for AIC
+# Join-AIC — Onboarding & Community Hub for AIC

 Welcome to **join-AIC** — an onboarding portal for anyone interested in joining, collaborating, or connecting to the AIC (Adaptive Intelligence Circle) ecosystem.